Read Kansas! Middle School - M-2 Division of Power

 Kansas College and Career Readiness Standards:

-- RI.7.1: The student will cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+- RI.8.1: The student will cite textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.